 Self-plagiarism is when a student submits the same piece of work, or a substantial part thereof, for assessment more than once for graded credit without acknowledging what they are doing by citing the original content.
-It will be regarded as Self-plagiarism unless the original piece of work is appropriately referenced.
+It will be regarded as Self- plagiarism unless the original piece of work is appropriately referenced in the new submission.